 John R. Williams Health Sciences Library & Miner Library

-The John R. Williams Health Sciences Library at Highland Hospital affords us site-specific benefits (free inter-library loans!), plus links us to all of the University of Rochester School of Medicine and Dentistry's Miner Library Resources.
-Feel free to explore their extensive websites but in brief, we enjoy:
+The John R. Williams Health Sciences Library at Highland Hospital affords us site-specific benefits (including free inter-library loans), plus links us to all of the University of Rochester School of Medicine and Dentistry's Miner Library Resources.
+Some resources on their extensive websites include:

 - A vast library catalog, with multiple journal subscriptions

-- Individualized librarian services, including streamlined online lit search requests
+- Individualized librarian services, including streamlined online literature search requests

 - Free access to multiple databases, including: